Jorge Rodríguez (Venezuelan politician)

-Career

-Early years
+Early life

-He was born in Barquisimeto.
-He is the son of Jorge Antonio Rodríguez, co-founder of the Socialist League (Venezuela), who on February 26, 1976 participated in the kidnapping of William Niehous, an American businessman and head of operations for Owens-Illinois in Venezuela, claiming that he was linked to the Central Intelligence Agency (CIA), resulting in the longest kidnapping in Venezuela's history, with a duration of 3 years and 4 months.
-After being captured by officials of the National Directorate of Intelligence and Prevention Services on July 23, 1973, he died 2 days later at the age of 34 due to a heart attack after being brutally tortured during his detention.
+Born in Barquisimeto, he is the son of Jorge Antonio Rodríguez, co-founder of the Socialist League (Venezuela), who on 26 February 1976 allegedly participated in the kidnapping of William Niehous, an American businessman and head of operations for Owens-Illinois in Venezuela, claiming that he was linked to the Central Intelligence Agency (CIA), resulting in the longest kidnapping in Venezuela's history, with a duration of 3 years and 4 months.
+After being captured by officials of the National Directorate of Intelligence and Prevention Services on 23 July 1976, he died 2 days later at the age of 34 due to a heart attack after being brutally tortured during his detention.
 His sister, Delcy Rodríguez, has also served as a senior official during the Maduro administration.
 According to El País, Delcy Gómez, mother of Jorge Rodríguez "was marked by that crime.
 She instilled in her children the obligation to be the best, to conquer power, and to avenge the death of their father".

-Beginnings in Politics

-Rodríguez studied Medicine at the Luis Razetti School of the Central University of Venezuela and obtained a specialization in Psychiatry at the same institution.
+Rodríguez studied medicine at the Luis Razetti School of the Central University of Venezuela and obtained a specialization in psychiatry at the same institution.
 He was a resident doctor at the Venezuelan Institute of Social Security (1995); a professor in the Psychiatry postgraduate program at the University Hospital of Caracas and in the community clinical psychology postgraduate program at the Andrés Bello Catholic University, practiced privately, and served as medical director of Residencias Humana (2002).
 In 1998, he won first prize in the Annual Story Contest organized by the Venezuelan newspaper El Nacional in 1998, with his work Dime cuántos ríos son hechos de tus lágrimas.

+Political career

-On 3 January 2007 President Hugo Chávez announced that Rodríguez would be the next vice president, replacing José Vicente Rangel.
+On 3 January 2007, President Hugo Chávez announced that Rodríguez would be the next vice president, replacing José Vicente Rangel.
 He was sworn in on 8 January, two days before Chávez's swearing in for his next term as president.
 During his university years, he stood out as a leader of the UCEVISTA student movement.
 He was president of the Student Center of the "Luis Razetti" School of Medicine (1987) and a year later President of the Federation of University Centers (1988); he was also a member of the so-called "Plancha 80" of the Central University of Venezuela, along with other figures such as Juan Barreto and Anahí Arizmendi.